ulfschneider/ulf.website/content/posts/sports/2022-04-14-fairlight-strael-build-log.md

    <li>A very short line.
 That is the cut mark that must be 3 mm below the top spacer height but was only 2 mm in my case – which was not enough.</li>
    </ul></figcaption>
    </figure>
-2. I put a very short Tesa tape to mask the cut line and above and overlapping the short tape another Tesa around the entire steerer to improve the cut.
+2. I put a very short Tesa tape to mask the cut line.
+Above and and overlapping the short tape comes another Tesa around the entire steerer to improve the cut.
    <figure>
    <img src="/img/strael/cut-prepared-steerer.jpg" alt="">
-   <figcaption>The two Tesa tapes on top of each other and an additional pencil lines to identify the cut mark easily</figcaption>
+   <figcaption>The two Tesa tapes on top of each other and an additional pencil line to identify the cut mark easily</figcaption>
    </figure>
 3. The saw blade guide can be attached to the steerer just so that cut will go through the identified cut line.
    <figure>